-The clearing, assignment and exercise of derivative contracts are conducted within its clearing application, SOLA-C. Trading transactions for CDCC's Fixed Income offering are delivered via CDS Inc.'s CDSX application.
+The clearing, assignment and exercise of derivative contracts are conducted within its clearing application, SOLA-C. Trading transactions for CDCC's Fixed Income offering are delivered via the CDS system.
 The clearing and settlement of the start and end legs of Repo transactions are also facilitated through the CDCS application system.
 Margin requirement calculations are performed on the margining sub-system SOLA-RN, which includes additional risk management parameterizations and which manages the margin call interface to the risk engine.